wangjiezhe/awesome-stars/README.md

 ## C++

+- [keepassx](https://github.com/keepassxreboot/keepassx) - KeePassX is a cross platform port of the windows application “Keepass Password Safe”.
 - [z3](https://github.com/Z3Prover/z3) - The Z3 Theorem Prover
 - [autoshadower](https://github.com/yangyangwithgnu/autoshadower) - autoshadower is so sweet, she will find many free shadowsoks accounts for you, do her best!
 - [magma](https://github.com/maxhutch/magma) - Fork of magma to include more BLAS